Azienda Agricola Valentini

 Abruzzo

-Widely regarded as Abruzzo’s greatest winemaker, Edoardo Valentini produced wine commercially from the 1956 vintage until his death in 2006 at age 72.
-During that half-century his renown among fans of fine Italian wines grew as bottles of his Montepulciano, Cerasuolo and Trebbiano found their way onto tables and into tastings all over the world.
-His unique approach to handling vines that were thought inferior by many in the wine community combined with his eccentric personality caused his legend to grow but it was the excellence in bottle that really solidified his reputation as one of Italy’s great craftsmen of natural wines.
+Widely regarded as Abruzzo’s greatest winemaker, Edoardo Valentini produced wine commercially from the 1956 vintage until his death in 2006 at the age of 72.
+Over the course of his half-century career, his reputation among connoisseurs of fine Italian wines grew as bottles of his Montepulciano, Cerasuolo, and Trebbiano found their way onto tables and into tastings all over the world.
+His unique approach to working with vines that many in the wine community considered inferior, combined with his eccentric personality, helped solidify his legendary status.
+However, it was the exceptional quality of his wines that truly cemented his reputation as one of Italy’s finest natural winemakers.